 I promise you they will never forget this lesson.
-Long after their friends have consumed their empty tomb rolls and have forgotten them, your children will be telling the story of how they learned the real meaning of Easter.
+Long after their friends have consumed their empty tomb rolls and have forgotten them, your children will be telling the story of their empty easter basket, and how they learned the real meaning of Easter.

 This article originally appeared at AmyFritzWrites.com.